-On or after June 1, 2022 until the close of business on the business day immediately preceding the maturity date, holders may convert their Notes at any time, regardless of the foregoing circumstances.
-Upon conversion, the Company will pay or deliver, as the case may be, cash, shares of II-VI Common Stock or a combination of cash and shares of II-VI Common Stock, at the Company's election.
+On or after June 1, 2022 until the close of business on the business day immediately preceding September 1, 2022 (the "Maturity Date"), holders may convert their II-VI Convertible Notes at any time.
+For conversions occurring on or after June 1, 2022, the Company has delivered or will deliver shares of II-VI Common Stock to settle conversions.

-Because the last reported sale price of II-VI Common Stock for at least 20 trading days during the period of 30 consecutive trading days ending on the last trading day of the calendar quarter ended June 30, 2021 was equal to or greater than 130% of the applicable conversion price on each applicable trading day, the II-VI Notes are convertible at the option of the holders thereof during the fiscal quarter ending September 30, 2021.
+Holders of the II-VI Convertible Notes will not receive any cash payment representing accrued and unpaid interest upon conversion of a II-VI Convertible Note, other than as provided in the governing indenture.
+Accrued but unpaid interest will be deemed to be paid in full upon conversion rather than cancelled, extinguished or forfeited, other than as provided in the governing indenture.
+Notes were convertible during three quarters in the year ended June 30, 2022.
+Because the last reported sale price of II-VI Common Stock for at least 20 trading days during the period of 30 consecutive trading days ending on the last trading day of the year ended June 30, 2022 was equal to or greater than 130% of the applicable conversion price on each applicable trading day, the II-VI Convertible Notes were convertible at the option of the holders thereof during the fiscal period ranging from April 1, 2022 to May 31, 2022.
+As of June 1, 2022, the II-VI Convertible Notes become convertible regardless of compliance with any other conversion trigger until the close of business on the business day immediately preceding the Maturity Date.